glindberg2000/PDF-extractor/cline_docs/progress.md

 - Pass 1 showing good performance with new caching strategy
 - All new columns being properly tracked in database
 - Excel export updated with comprehensive column set

-Legend:
-✅ = Complete
-⏳ = In Progress
-❌ = Not Started
-⚠️ = Has Issues

 ## To Do
 1. Cache Management